 Ends xx/xx- You can make the world a better place where it matters most -- right in your own hometown.
 The North Dakota Community Foundation has been improving the lives of North Dakota citizens and their communities since 1976.
 They administer over 500 chatitable funds, including 56 community foundations and over 200 scholarships for North Dakota youth.
 Find out how you can make a difference in your hometown and leave a legacy for the next generations of North Dakotans.
 Call the North Dakota Community Foundations at 222-8349 for more information or go online to www.ndcf.net.

 Ends xx/xx- Did you know that there are medical grants available for families struggling with child health-related expenses?
 The United Healthcare Children’s Foundation is now accepting applications for the 2013 grant program.
 Grants, up to $5,000, are available to help families who need financial assistance.
 Go online to apply at www.uhccf.org.

 Ends xx/xx- Tracy’s Sanctuary House is in need of volunteers and/or donations.
 Tracy’s House is open day and night to those individuals that are facing traumatic emergency situations while awaiting word on their loved ones who need medical care.
 If you would like to donate please consider these items: Office supplies, Bottled Water, Bath Tissue, Pillows, Sheets, Gift Certificates and Monetary donations.
 Please call 258-5889 for more info.

-Ends xx/xx- If you’re a non-profit organization that would like to make an announcement here on this station, please submit your Public Service Announcement at least 2 weeks prior to your event.
-Mail to: PSA Director Attn: Corey Wickham PO Box 2156 Bismarck, ND 58502 or email firstname.lastname@example.org.
+Ends xx/xx- If you’re a non-profit organization that would like to make an announcement here or on one of our 6 radio stations, please submit your Public Service Announcement at least 2 weeks prior to your event.
+Mail to: PSA Director Attn: Corey Wickham PO Box 2156 Bismarck, ND 58502 or email firstname.lastname@example.org